biya-coin/biyaliquid-docs/.gitbook/infra/validator-mainnet/canonical-chain-upgrade.md

 ```

 Note that you should replace `v1.16.1` in the commands above
-with your intended Biyachain release version number.
+with your intended Biya Chain release version number.

 ### Checking for matches